Accreditation and affiliations

 EAL is also a member of the Australian Soil and Plant Analysis Council (ASPAC), routinely undertaking inter-laboratory trials for ASPAC accredited plant, ASPAC accredited soil tests and acid sulfate soils.

 EAL has strong connections through the SCU's faculties and special research centres:

 - Faculty of Science and Engineering

 - Southern Cross Plant Science

 - Forest Research Centre.

-EAL provides industry scholarships for study in environmental science through the School of Environment, Science and Engineering, SCU.
+EAL provides industry scholarships for study in environmental science through the Faculty of Science and Engineering, SCU.
 EAL also supports technical and administrative education by providing traineeships for TAFE students.
 EAL is a gold sponsor and an active participant in the annual Northern Rivers Science and Engineering Challenge for high school students.

 EAL is affiliated with: